Accountant Southend

 • 6% of the car’s value (special rate allowances)

 It is important to note that which rate you choose also depends on when you bought the car and the level of its CO2 emissions.
+Capital allowances on cars allow you to reduce your tax burden efficiently but can capital allowances create a loss if claimed incorrectly or without profits to offset?
+Absolutely.
 For more information on this, click here.

 Mileage & Expenses:

 If you are a sole trader, you are eligible to claim for mileage expenses undertaken by your company vehicles.
 For the first 10,000 miles completed by the car, you can claim 45p per flat mile, and after 10,000 miles 25p per mile.
-Please do remember, that if you have already claimed for fuel expenses, you cannot claim for them again under capital allowances.
+If you’ve claimed for fuel costs, you cannot also claim under capital allowances on cars.

 If you are interested in our tax advice service, don’t hesitate to get in touch today.